 "Wait, he didn't know the whole thing?"
 Suddenly, the almost stupid motive that Voldemort had been working under for nearly a year made so much more sense now.

 "No, unfortunately for him, the Death Eater that was eavesdropping was discovered and expelled in the middle of the prophesy.
 Voldemort did not hear anything about a 'power the Dark Lord knows not' or beyond that."

 "And the Death Eater who overheard the prophesy?" asked Harry, wondering what Dumbledore would say.
 "Is he still alive?"

 "Yes, he is, and that is all I will say on the matter."

 "...Alright, I won't press you for it," said Harry.
 "It's not like I'm consumed with the desire to avenge my parents.
 I've actually..."
 He paused, looking at the ceiling.
 "I've made my peace, I guess."

 Dumbledore let out a small breath.
 "I'm... pleased to hear that, Harry," said Dumbledore after a few moments, his voice soft.
-"As you know the prophecy, will you permit me to begin my story?"
+"As you know the prophesy, will you permit me to begin my story?"

 Harry sat up in his seat, leaning forwards slightly.
 "Yes, please."